 Santiago City Attractions - Mercado Central is Very Famous For Seafood And Other Things

-Although Mercado Central sells other foods as well, the seafood in this area is very tasty and famous.
-In this area you can find seafood made from fresh and healthy food.
-Other restaurants are available if you are interested in eating seafood instead of buying them for home.
+Although Mercado Central also sells other foods, the seafood in this area is very tasty and famous.
+In this area, you can find seafood made from fresh and healthy food.
+Other restaurants are available if you are interested in eating seafood instead of buying them for your home.
 Mercado Central is famous as a historic landmark of Santiago.
 Moreover, you can find Mercado Central near the Plaza de Armas.

 La Chascona Located in the Barrio Bellavista